6 Reasons Why YouTube Won’t Monetize Your Channel

 And never, ever tell people to click on your ads.
 That is against Google’s own TOS and will get your AdSense account banned in a heartbeat.

 Prohibited content is another problem that could prevent you from making money with your videos.
 As noted above, copyrighted content that someone else made is not allowed.
 But original content that you made yourself can also violate YouTube’s TOS.

-Content that reveals people’s personal information such as home addresses, phone numbers and social security number could also get demonetized.
+Content that reveals people’s personal information such as home addresses, phone numbers, and social security numbers could also get demonetized.

 Another big offense that won’t necessarily get your account shut down but that will prevent you from being monetized is excessive profanity.
 The Creator Insider channel just put out an excellent video to clarify the rules surrounding profanity, so be sure to watch that one if you like to cuss a little in your videos.

 If your YouTube channel is inactive for six months, with no video uploads or community posts from you, then YouTube reserves the right to demonetize or even close down your account.